MoonPoet/xaprb-src/content/blog/2006/how-to-monitor-mysql-status-and-variables-with-innotop.md

 Okay, on to the good stuff.
 Start innotop, and switch to V mode with the "V" key.
 V stands for "Variables and Status."
 It displays a table with a row for each chosen value, and a column for each set of values you want to view.
 Values can be chosen from anything you can find in `SHOW STATUS` or `SHOW VARIABLES`.

 Let me explain that a bit more.
 The leftmost column shows which values I've chosen to display.
 Each row has one value.
 As you go to the right, you see the values themselves.
-First you see the most current values, then the ones before that, and so on -- all the way till the far-right column.
+First you see the most current values, then the ones before that, and so on---all the way till the far-right column.

 There are a couple things to notice about this display: